 A safety tip when swimming—do not swim under the waterfall as there are sometimes a few big rocks that fall.
 Other than that, the water is not so deep, and there is a perfect breeze that makes it a really nice place to freshen up after trekking.
 Plus, there is a local that works as a guard in the area, checking the safety of swimmers.

 After having a nice swim, get ready to climb about 100 steps back up.
 The store right in front of parking areas sells refreshments you can enjoy after that hike.
-I enjoyed a good old popsicle in a serene back drop of rice fields.
-From Tibumana, you can easily hop to nearby waterfalls such as Kanto Lampo and Goa Rangreng.
+I enjoyed a good old popsicle in a serene backdrop of rice fields.
+From Tibumana, you can easily hop to nearby waterfalls such as Kanto Lampo and Goa Ranging.